 Mountain View Automated Guideway Transportation Feasibility Study

-The City of Mountain View has begun a study to review innovative ways to address the anticipated increased commuter traffic between Mountain View’s Downtown Transit Center and the North Bayshore employment area.
+The City of Mountain View completed a study to review innovative ways to address the anticipated increased commuter traffic between Mountain View’s Downtown Transit Center and the North Bayshore employment area.

 The Mountain View City Council has indicated that adding roadway capacity is neither practical nor preferred to address the increasing traffic congestion that undermines the continued economic growth and vitality of the City—instead, innovative ways to shift commute travel modes and provide new mobility options are required.